sony/model_optimization/README.md

 # Model Compression Toolkit (MCT)

-Model Compression Toolkit (MCT) is an open-source project for neural network model optimization under efficient, constrained hardware.
+Model Compression Toolkit (MCT) is an open-source project for neural network model optimization under efficient, constrained hardware. test

 This project provides researchers, developers, and engineers tools for optimizing and deploying state-of-the-art neural networks on efficient hardware.